czaplickijakub/QuantumBall/README.md

 ## About
 This project was inspired by a friend asking me for Powerball numbers.
 After dealing shuffled cards, I realized how inneffective it was.
 This was partly due to a lack of range (Powerball goes up to 69, cards only go from A-K which is 13).
 However, what bothered me most were concerns about shuffle quality.

-This reminded me of an app called "Randonautica."
+This reminded me of the app [Randonautica](https://www.randonautica.com/).
 It offers users a randomly generated location so they may go there and explore.
 What is unique about this app is that it uses a quantum random number generator (QRNG).
 Many users report chilling accounts about how their thoughts influenced the QRNG's results.

 The API that supplies these numbers is courtesy of [The Australian National University](https://qrng.anu.edu.au/contact/api-documentation/).
 Proponents of QRNGs state that it may be used to measure [global human consciousness](https://noosphere.princeton.edu/).
 Other implications include, but are not limited to,  [cybersecurity](https://spectrum.ieee.org/quantum-randomness-boosts-everyday-security) and [virus  simulations](https://www.random.org/randomness/).